Content ID is YouTube's automated, scalable system that enables copyright owners to identify YouTube videos that include content that they own.

 Content ID scans user uploads and identifies matches.

 Content ID continuously compares new uploads to the references for your assets.
-Matching videos are automatically claimed on behalf of the asset, and your specified match policy is applied to the claimed videos before they are published on YouTube.Content ID also performs a 'legacy scan' to identify matching videos uploaded before the reference.
-A full legacy scan should be complete within a couple of weeks.
+Matching videos are automatically claimed on behalf of the asset, and your specified match policy is applied to the claimed videos before they are published on YouTube.Content ID also performs a 'legacy scan' to identify matching videos uploaded before your asset was created.
 Recent uploads and popular videos are scanned first.